 This is a crucial part of starting a business.
 There’s no sense in starting the next Google or Facebook when the existing platforms are such dominating forces in their market.
 Look at what’s already out there so you can carve your niche effectively.
-Without doing thorough research into the market, you could inadvertently plagiarise an existing product, make something thats sub-par next to existing products, and ultimately fail.
-This is – or at least should be – rule one of business.
-You won’t get far without recognising where you will stand in your industry.
+Thorough research will mean your product or service will end up unique and hopefully better than the similar existing things on the market.

 2. Know your message

 You need a strong sense of your brand when you’re getting going.
-Planning your message before you start the proverbial ball rolling you’ll find you have a far more set route to follow.
-This is invaluable when you’re having those days when everything seems to be going wrong.
-How will you attract customers if you, the owner, aren’t even sure what your business stands for?
+Planning your message before you get the ball rolling you’ll find you have a far more set route to follow.
+This is invaluable when you’re having those days when everything seems to be going wrong, or if you feel a little lost.

 Knowing exactly what your business is all about is going to allow you to create a realistic plan for the coming years, too.
-Lacking a sense of identity will result in you lacking direction.
-Besides, learning to speak confidently and concisely about your business will always be beneficial, no matter what stage you’re at.
+Forming a sense of identity for your business will make it attractive to customers, and you’ll feel more confident moving forward.
+Learning to speak confidently and concisely about your business will always be beneficial, no matter what stage you’re at.